 As you get ready for your annual air conditioner service this year, take a minute to consider calculating the amount that you spend on heating and cooling throughout the year.
 Then, think about the last time you’ve taken a walk around and searched for leaky doors and windows.
 It’s something that almost all homes have to battle with, but there is a great portion of money slipping between the cracks, going out the window – literally.

-However, most of the cracks and leaks can be easily handled on your own, helping you save money all year.
-Plus, it can help you boost the bonuses of your annual air conditioner service too, helping you potentially hold on to more cool air while helping to increase energy efficiency and your comfort.
+However, the majority of the cracks and leaks can be easily sealed on your own, helping you save money year-round.
+Plus, it can help you boost the bonuses of your annual air conditioner service too, helping you potentially hold on to more cool air while helping to improve energy efficiency and your comfort.

 So where should you search for those pesky leaks?